 The demand for black oil, including ship bunkers, varies by type of product transported.
-Demand for transportation of residual oil, a heavy by-product of refining operations, varies with refinery utilization and usage of feedstocks.
+Demand for transportation of residual oil, a heavy byproduct of refining operations, varies with refinery utilization and usage of feedstocks.
 During the majority of 2015, inland black oil tank barge utilization remained strong, in the 90% to 95% range, due to strong demand driven by steady refinery production levels from major customers, and the export of diesel fuel and heavy fuel oil.
-With the decline in the price of crude oil in late 2014 and the low price throughout 2015 and 2016, movements by tank barge of crude oil and natural gas condensate were at reduced levels industry-wide.
-During 2015 and 2016, the Company and the industry were generally successful in moving barges from that trade to other markets.
-During 2016, 2017 and 2018, the Company continued to transport crude oil and natural gas condensate produced from the Eagle Ford and Permian Basin shale formations in Texas both along the Gulf Intracoastal Waterway with inland vessels and in the Gulf of Mexico with coastal equipment, and continued to transport Utica crude oil and natural gas condensate downriver from the Mid-Atlantic to the Gulf Coast, however, at reduced levels as some of the product was transported by newly constructed pipelines.
-The decline in demand for crude oil and natural gas condensate movements and an industry-wide oversupply of inland tank barges resulted in a decline in inland black oil tank barge utilization in 2016 to the low-to-mid 80% range and in 2017 to the mid-80% to low 90% range for the first three quarters and low to mid-90% range for the fourth quarter.
-During 2018, inland black oil tank barge utilization was in the mid-90% range.
-Coastal black oil tank barge utilization declined from the 90% to 95% range for the majority of 2015 to the low 80% range by the end of 2016, the low 60% to low 80% range during 2017 and low to mid-80% range during 2018, partly attributable to the decrease in the movements of crude oil and natural gas condensate and to the continued industry-wide oversupply of tank barges in the coastal industry.
+With the decline in the price of crude oil in late 2014 and the low price throughout 2015 and 2016, crude oil and natural gas condensate movements by tank barge were at reduced levels industry-wide.
+During 2015 and 2016, the Company and the industry were generally successful in repositioning barges from that trade to other markets.
+During 2017, 2018 and 2019, the Company continued to transport crude oil and natural gas condensate produced from the Eagle Ford and Permian Basin shale formations in Texas both along the Gulf Intracoastal Waterway with inland vessels and in the Gulf of Mexico with coastal equipment, and continued to transport Utica crude oil and natural gas condensate downriver from the Mid-Atlantic to the Gulf Coast, however, at reduced levels as some of the product was transported by newly constructed pipelines.
+The decline in demand for crude oil and natural gas condensate movements and an industry-wide oversupply of inland tank barges resulted in a decline in inland black oil tank barge utilization in in 2017 to the mid-80% to low 90% range for the first three guarters and low to mid-90% range for the fourth guarter.
+During 2018, inland black oil tank barge utilization was in the mid-90% range, and increased into the mid-to high 90% range during 2019.
+Coastal black oil tank barge utilization declined from the 90% to 95% range for the majority of 2015 to the low 80% range by the end of 2016, the low 60% to low 80% range during 2017 and low to mid-80% range during 2018 and the low 90% range during 2019, partly attributable to the decrease in the movements of crude oil and natural gas condensate and to the continued industry-wide oversupply of smaller tank barges in the coastal industry.
 Inland and coastal asphalt shipments are generally seasonal, with higher volumes shipped during April through November, months when weather allows for efficient road construction.
-The Company saw seasonally normal cessation of most operations in Alaska in the 2016, 2017 and 2018 first and fourth quarters.
+The Company saw seasonally normal cessation of most operations in Alaska in the 2017, 2018 and 2019 first and fourth quarters.